iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 We use javascript to dynamically set a cookie and add an `<input>` element to the form immediately before it's submitted.
-Because we just have to prove that we can alter or read cookies we don't need to depend on the server-side for setting the cookie, the client can do it just fine.
+Because we just have to prove that we can alter or read cookies, we don't need to depend on the server-side for setting the cookie;
+the client can do it just fine.
 We hook into forms by replacing the `form.submit()` function and listening for the `onsubmit` event.